 Pay attention to how the messaging on your website is likely to come across to your visitors.
 It can spell the difference between web visitors feeling comfortable transacting with you and them going to your competitor instead.

 People generally don’t read on the web.
 They scan.

-So, you have to present your copy in way that supports this scanning behavior:
+So, you have to present your copy in a way that supports people’s scanning behavior:

-- Don’t put all your copy on the home page; you don’t know what the visitor is interested in yet.
+- Don’t put all your copy on the homepage since you don’t know what the visitor is interested in yet.
 Instead, have links that users can click on if they want in-depth information.

 - Write in fragments or short sentences.

 - Avoid capitalizing all letters.
 Letters lining up at the top and bottom makes it harder to read.